 In my final choice for the best whole-house water systems, the General Electric GXWH35F Household Pre-Filtration System is the best you can buy for under $100 bucks.

 Great at removing chlorine and basic sediment at a price that can’t be beaten, this system is basic in every way but does an admirable job of removing sediment.

 It’s a basic unit, so if you’re looking for the bells and whistles that come with my first choice, you will not find them here.

 Although the GE system is a great starter unit, the CF+ by Springwell is by far a bigger and better unit.

 The Bottom Line

-After five months of extensive testing, I do not doubt that the Springwell CF+ Whole House Water Filter System is the best whole-house filter on the market today.
+After nine weeks of extensive testing, I’ve concluded that the Springwell CF+ Whole House Water Filter System is the best whole-house filter on the market today.

-If you want a whole-house water filter system that won’t affect your water pressure and is built to stand the test of time, get the Springwell CF+ Whole House Water Filter System today.
+If you want a whole-house water filter system that provides safe, clean, and pure drinking water that provides industry-leading pressure and comes with the longest and most extensive guarantees and warranties, get the Springwell CF+ Whole House Water Filter System today.

 To help you find the best whole-house water system for your home, I spent five months ordering, installing, and testing over 25 different designs.
 Here’s a peek at how I did it.